-15. Why were the implemented actions not sufficient/able to prevent mortalities?
+15. Why were the implemented actions not sufficient/able to prevent mortalities in the 2016 release?

 Although steps were carefully designed and implemented to address potential threats to released ʻAlalā, there are many factors involved that can affect survival and reintroduction success when reintroducing any species to the wild.
 There is always uncertainty regarding the outcomes of any release.
 Releasing ʻAlalā without the benefit of experienced ʻAlalā already in the wild is very challenging.
-Although the three mortalities so soon after release were a disappointing outcome, much can be learned from this first round of releases.
-The ʻAlalā Project has identified challenges and areas needing improvement in the release strategy moving forward.
+Although the three mortalities so soon after release was a challenging outcome, much was learned from the 2016 release.
+The ʻAlalā Project identified challenges and areas needing improvement in the release strategy moving forward.

 16. How will the causes of death be addressed in the future to better prepare released ‘Alalā for surviving in the wild?

-A combined approach will be used to help reduce the threat of ʻIo predation in the future.
-Predator aversion training will be updated and intensified based on input from reintroduction and predator aversion training experts.
-The location of release within Puʻu Makaʻala will also be moved away from the known ʻIo attack sites and their territories, and further ʻIo surveys will be conducted.
+A combined approach will continue to be used to help reduce the threat of ʻIo predation in the future.
+Anti-predator training was updated and intensified based on input from reintroduction and anti-predator training experts.
+The location of release within Puʻu Makaʻala was moved away from the known ʻIo attack sites and their territories, and further ʻIo surveys will be conducted.

 17. What can be learned in order to improve release strategies?

-18. What does the timeline for the reintroduction look like in the near future?
+18. What was the timeline for the current reintrodction?